 Flatulence and wind are symptoms related to gas in the gastrointestinal (GI) system.
 'Flatulence' usually refers to gas passed per rectum.
-'Wind' as a symptom may mean either belching (gas passed from the stomach outwards via the mouth) or gas passed per rectum (or even just feeling bloated).
-'Eructation' is another term for belching.
+'Wind' as a symptom may mean either belching (gas passed from the stomach outwards via the mouth - also called 'eructation') or gas passed per rectum (or even just feeling bloated).

 Flatulence and belching are common symptoms in the general population.

 This is the release of gas from the stomach, either voluntary or involuntary.
 It is a normal reflex which occurs most commonly after meals, releasing swallowed air.

 There may be two types of excessive belching:

 - Supragastric belching, where air is sucked into and expelled from the pharynx only.

 - Aerophagia, where there is excess swallowing of air into the stomach.

 - Intestinal bacterial colonies produce gases.
 Carbon dioxide, hydrogen and methane are responsible for the main volume of intestinal gas and sulfur-containing gases for malodour.